 We work hard to ensure our rabbits remain healthy and free from genetic diseases.
 Although we no longer us the Pasteurella vaccine due to some issues with it, we maintain a high percentage of rabbits vaccinated for RHVD in our herd.
 Our primary (original) foundation stock for our line include Miller's, Woodland's, and Lil' Bit Farms.

 Being a closed rabbitry means that we do not allow visitors to our barn.
 It used to be very normal for reputable breeders to allow people to come to their homes to select their future pets.
 Unfortunately, there have been many changes in the breeding world and this is no longer considered best practice.
 Preventing transmittable diseases is a primary concern for breeders.
 For rabbits in particular, health is a big concern and with RHVD being as easily transmitted as it is, additional foot traffic risks the lives of even vaccinated rabbits.
 Another big reason is that some very unscrupulous people come to breeders (of any species) homes acting like they are interested in buying a pet, then leave and come back when no one is home to steal their animals.
 I have also heard of violent attacks on people's animals from previously amicable buyers.
-I do everything I can to ensure the safety of my animals and between our rabbits and our dogs, I am not taking any risks at my home, so all meetings are done in a public place away from my home.
+I do everything I can to ensure the safety of my family and between our rabbits and our dogs, I am not taking any risks at my home, so all meetings are done in a public place away from my home.

 That being said, I do want people to always feel comfortable when purchasing from us, so if ever you have concerns about buying a rabbit you would be using transport for, I am happy to meet with potential buyers through video calls so you can see the rabbit move and get a feel for type and temperament.
 I am set up with Google Duo, but if you have enough patience to teach me to use another format, I can probably work that out.